What is the Difference between spanning tree versions: MSTP vs RSTP vs STP vs PVST

 The IEEE Spanning Tree Protocol (STP) was developed to provide a standard way of creating a loop-free topology for Ethernet networks.
 Before STP was published, many vendors who sold VLAN-capable switches developed versions of STP that were compatible with their products.
 Cisco also developed proprietary versions of STP called PVSTP, PVSTP+, and RPVSTP.

 Per-VLAN Spanning Tree (PVST) is developed by Cisco and uses Cisco’s proprietary ISL (Inter-Switch Link) for VLAN encapsulation, while PVST+ uses 802.1Q for VLAN encapsulation.
-It is important to note that PVST is obsolete, and PVSTP+ is mainly used on cisco switches.
+It is important to note that PVST is obsolete, and PVSTP+ is mainly used on Cisco switches.

 RPVST is a faster and enhanced form of PVSTP+ and creates a separate spanning tree for each VLAN, similar to PVST.